doniobidov/silent_sabotage/README.md

 ## LIDAR Data Visualization

 This image shows the robot's LIDAR scan.
-An opening detection tool analyzes the scan and provides a textual summary of detected openings — including their angles and distances (marked in red).
-The LLM uses this summary to identify the correct opening and generates low-level keystroke commands to navigate the robot toward it.
+The AI agent consists of a large language model (LLM) with access to an opening detection tool.
+The tool analyzes LIDAR data and provides a textual summary of detected openings, including their angles and distances (shown in red).
+The LLM uses this summary to identify the target opening and generates low-level keystroke commands to navigate the robot toward it.

 <img src="media/lidar_scan.png" alt="LIDAR Scan" width="500"/>